jay808123/testing-module/tasks/example-task/README.md

 - A spoon must be used
 - A pot must be used
-- You must boil atleast 3 eggs with different level: soft, medium, and hard-boild
+- You must boil atleast 3 eggs with different level: soft, medium, and hard-boiled

 ## Usage